wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-datastax-enterprise-template.md

 ### "resources" section

-The "resources" section is where most of the action is happening.
-Looking inside this section, you can immediately identify two different cases: the first one is an element defined of type `Microsoft.Resources/deployments` that basically means the invocation of a nested deployment within the main one.
-Through the "templateLink" element (and related version property), it’s possible to specify a linked template file that will be invoked by passing a set of parameters as input, as shown in the next example.
+The <!-- deleted by customization "resources" --><!-- keep by customization: begin --> **"resources"** <!-- keep by customization: end --> section is where most of the action is happening.
+Looking <!-- keep by customization: begin --> carefully <!-- keep by customization: end --> inside this section, you can immediately identify two different cases: the first one is an element defined of type `Microsoft.Resources/deployments` that basically means the invocation of a nested deployment within the main one.
+Through the "templateLink" element (and related version property), it's possible to specify a linked template file that will be invoked <!-- deleted by customization by --> passing a set of parameters as input, as <!-- deleted by customization shown --><!-- keep by customization: begin --> seen <!-- keep by customization: end --> in <!-- deleted by customization the next example. --><!-- keep by customization: begin --> this fragment: <!-- keep by customization: end -->

 	{
 	      "name": "shared",